DoubleTroubleGames/hooksharks/README.md

 ## Running

-There is no current executable for the game.
-To run it, open the project with the [Godot 3.0.6](https://godotengine.org/) engine editor.
+There is currently no executable for the game.
+To run it, open the project with the [Godot Engine v3.1](https://godotengine.org/) editor.

 ----------------------------------------------------